 Am I eligible?

-To be eligible, the property must be located in a strata subdivision, which means that there must be common property in the subdivision, such as a shared driveway.
+To be eligible, the property must be a lot in a strata subdivision that has common property, such as a shared driveway.

-The concession does not apply to house-and-land packages.
+The concession does not apply to house-and-land packages which are not part of a strata subdivision that has common property.

 Timing of the concession